kubocd/kubocd-doc/docs/user-guide/160-the-context.md

 # The Context

-One of the key features of KuboCD is its ability to generate Helm deployment values files from a small set of high-level input parameters, using a templating mechanism.
+One of KuboCD's key features is its ability to generate Helm value files from a concise set of high-level input parameters using a templating mechanism.

 This mechanism combines a template with a data model.

-Our first example uses only the `.Parameters` element of the data model:
+Our previous example used only the `.Parameters` element of the data model:

 ???+ abstract "podinfo-p01.yaml"